crossplane/docs/content/v1.11/getting-started/introduction.md

 inside a _Composition_ or specify fields and settings that users may change.

 Using the previous example, the platform team may set a compute resource size and virtual network settings.
-But the platform team allows users to specify the storage resource size.
+But the platform team only allows users to specify the storage resource size.

 Creating a _Composition_ doesn't create any managed resources.
 The _Composition_ is only a template for a collection of _managed resources_ and their settings.
 A